 Playing for Lewes will also give you the opportunity to develop your rugby beyond club level.
 The RFUW is really working hard to make the County experience better quality and more competitive for Senior women's rugby players, and Sussex RFU is hugely supportive of Women’s and Girls’ development.

 Playing for your county is a significant achievement and Lewes RFC will support you in achieving your goals and ambitions.
-Speak to your Player’s Representative, Jess, for more information about how you can best be supported.
+Speak to the Ladies Chairperson Rab Willis, for more information about how you can best be supported.

-With thanks to Danny Simpson and Jess Sutcliffe for the photos
+With thanks to Danny Simpson for the photo